johnnyreilly/pwa-react-typescript/BLOG.md

 Progressive Web Apps are a (terribly named) wonderful idea.
 You can build an app *once* using web technologies which serves all devices and form factors.
 It can be accessible over the web, but also surface on the home screen of your Android / iOS device.
 That app can work offline, have a splash screen when it launches and have notifications too.

 PWAs can be a money saver for your business.
 The alternative, should you want an app experience for your users, is building the same application using three different technologies (one for web, one for Android and one for iOS).
 When you take this path it's hard to avoid a multiplication of cost and complexity.
-It often leads to dividing up the team as each works on a different stack with a corresponding loss of focus.
+It often leads to dividing up the team as each works on a different stack.
+It's common to lose a certain amount of focus as a consequence.
 PWAs can help here; they are a compelling alternative, not just from a developers standpoint, but from a resourcing one too.

 However, the downside of PWAs is that they are more complicated than normal web apps.
 Writing one from scratch is just less straightforward than a classic web app.
 There are easy onramps to building a PWA that help you fall into the pit of success.
 This post will highlight one of these.
 How you can travel from zero to a PWA of your very own using React and TypeScript.